Skip to main content

 1527

 A bronze sculpture of a female figure with a cornucopia.
-Her head is turned to her left and sh…
+Her head is turned to her right and s…

 Venetian, Middle of the Sixteenth Century